-HLE Looks Like HLE Sounds Like HLE Feels Like Parent Supervision - Parent Dialogue - Calm and Confident - considering your child's conversation when Be brave and have a age, needs and learning is a key go.
-The more a child personality, determine contributor and participates the more what level of parent sometimes discussing they will learn and support and key concepts is greater progress. engagement will be than writing them required to complete down.
-Everything required is in tasks. reach - pencils, paper Parent Questions - and sharpeners are all Family Friendly - make clarifying information essential. the space work for you and investigating and your family in the further, supports your Open and relaxed - set context homework is child to take their in a less-frequented completed in. learning from surface space of the home, level to deep. without feeling Clutter Free - cramped or stressed organised, clear, and Independent Quiet about taking up space. tidy.
-Avoid having too Working - some many materials focussed moments of Accessible - the tasks available as they can independent working. should be reflective of become distracting. the child's ability as well as concepts already explored in class, rather than new content.
+HLE Looks Like HLE Sounds Like HLE Feels Like Parent Supervision - considering your child's age, needs and personality, determine what level of parent support and engagement will be Parent Dialogue - conversation when learning is a key contributor and sometimes discussing key concepts is greater than writing them Calm and Confident - Be brave and have a go.
+The more a child participates the more they will learn and progress. required to complete tasks. down.
+Parent Questions - Everything required is in reach - pencils, paper and sharpeners are all Family Friendly - make the space work for you clarifying information and investigating essential. and your family in the context homework is completed in. further, supports your child to take their learning from surface level to deep.
+Open and relaxed - set in a less-frequented space of the home, without feeling Clutter Free - · cramped or stressed organised, clear, and tidy.
+Avoid having too Independent Quiet Working - some about taking up space. many materials available as they can become distracting. focussed moments of independent working.
+Accessible - the tasks should be reflective of the child's ability as well as concepts already explored in class, rather than new content.